Coronavirus: the latest information including visitor restrictions & symptom screening >> (updated July 1)

 Everyone is talking about coronavirus (COVID-19) right now, and for good reason.
 It stands to be a global pandemic, and while 80% of cases are mild and individuals under 50 have a low mortality rate (0.2%), the mortality rate begins to rise for individuals over 50, and is very significant for those over 80.
 This is clearly a very disturbing prospect, particularly given that a vaccine for the virus will potentially not be available until early 2021.

 Concerns about coronavirus are absolutely warranted, and it’s essential that we pay attention and follow the Centers for Disease Control and Prevention (CDC) and Illinois Department of Public Health (IDPH) recommendations to slow the progression of COVID-19.
-However, it’s also critical that we are measured in our concern, and make intentional effort to not to let our anxiety get the better of us.
+However, it’s also critical that we are measured in our concern, and make an intentional effort to not to let our anxiety get the better of us.

 Excessive anxiety can have a negative impact on all areas of our life: our relationships, our parenting, the quality of our life, and even our immune system.
 Given the current circumstances, having good coping mechanisms in place is essential to our health and well-being.